-The NSBRI is a non-profit organization competitively selected by NASA.
+The NSBRI is a nonprofit organization competitively selected by NASA.
 The mission of the Institute is to use an integrated research team approach to advance biomedical research with the goal of ensuring safe and productive long-term human exploration of space.
-The NSBRI invites ground-based research applications to join an existing team in one of 10 research areas:
+The NSBRI invites ground-based research applications to join an existing team in one of the following research areas:

 - 1. Bone Loss Addressing bone loss and weakening during space flight, and the inherent fracture risks. - 2.
-Cardiovascular Alterations Addressing the in-flight occurrence of cardiac dysrhythmias and post-flight impairment of the cardiovascular response to orthostatic and exercise stress. - 3.
-Human Performance Factors, Sleep, and Chronobiology Investigating maintenance of high cognitive performance and vigilance despite environmental stress and sleep disturbances. - 4.
-Immunology, Infection, and Hematology Addressing immune system impairment and altered susceptibility to infection, increased allergic responsiveness, decreased blood volume, and post-flight anemia. - 5.
-Muscle Alterations and Atrophy Focusing on the loss of skeletal muscle mass, strength, and endurance that accompanies space flight. - 6.
-Neurobehavioral and Psychosocial Factors Investigating methods and tools that can be utilized to enable crews to cope with stress, isolation, and compatibility. - 7.
-Neurovestibular Adaptation Addressing the problems of space motion sickness and disorientation during flight and the post-flight problems of balance and gaze disorders. - 8.
-Nutrition, Physical Fitness, and Rehabilitation Developing methods to maintain health and fitness before, during, and after space flights. - 9.
-Smart Medical Systems Developing new methods of non-invasive medical monitoring, diagnosis, and therapy for use on space missions.
+Cardiovascular Alterations Addressing the inflight occurrence of cardiac dysrhythmias and postflight impairment of the cardiovascular response to orthostatic and exercise stress. - 3.
+Human Performance Factors, Sleep and Chronobiology Investigating maintenance of high cognitive performance and vigilance despite environmental stress and sleep disturbances. - 4.
+Immunology, Infection and Hematology Addressing immune system impairment and altered susceptibility to infection, increased allergic responsiveness, decreased blood volume and postflight anemia. - 5.
+Muscle Alterations and Atrophy Focusing on the loss of skeletal muscle mass, strength and endurance that accompanies space flight. - 6.
+Neurobehavioral and Psychosocial Factors Investigating methods and tools that can be utilized to enable crews to cope with stress, isolation and compatibility. - 7.
+Nutrition, Physical Fitness and Rehabilitation Developing methods to maintain health and fitness before, during and after space flights. - 8.
+Sensorimotor Adaptation Addressing the problems of space motion sickness and disorientation during flight and the postflight problems of balance and gaze disorders

-10. Technology Development - Developing instrumentation and other technological products that will enhance the research of the other teams and benefit people on Earth.
+- 9. Smart Medical Systems Developing new methods of non-invasive medical monitoring, diagnosis and therapy for use on space missions. - 10.
+Technology Development Developing instrumentation and other technological products that will enhance the research of the other teams and benefit people on Earth.

-Each of the ten research teams consists of a set of coordinated and complementary projects focused on a common theme.
+Each of the research teams consists of a set of coordinated and complementary projects focused on a common theme.
+In addition, applications which address space radiation are encouraged, as a cross-cutting discipline relevant to human research in the areas described above.
 Team management and coordination is the responsibility of the Team Leader.
-A single Team Leader, assisted by one or more Associate Team Leader(s), heads each research team.
+A Team Leader, assisted by an Associate Team Leader, heads each research team.
 Team Leaders play a pivotal role in guiding the Institute's research program and in the ultimate success of the Institute.
 Their expertise and "hands-on" approach to research management add value across projects and across teams.
 The Team Leader is guided by the Bioastronautics Roadmap (BR), which is the cornerstone for developing the team's integrated strategic research plan, the key to accomplishing the Institute's mission.

-Research proposals will be accepted from all categories of organizations, public and private, and for-profit and non-profit, such as universities, colleges, hospitals, laboratories, units of state and local governments, and eligible agencies of the Federal Government.
+Research proposals will be accepted from all categories of organizations, public and private, and for profit and nonprofit, such as universities, colleges, hospitals, laboratories, units of state and local governments, and eligible agencies of the Federal Government.
 The mechanism of support shall be an NSBRI sub-agreement with funds provided by NASA through a cooperative agreement (Cooperative Agreement NCC 9-58) with NASA's Lyndon B. Johnson Space Center.
 Progress of the funded research is reviewed annually.